Goodbye legacy systems, hello Composable IT

 How composability boosts your ROI

-The beauty of CI is that it reduces the operational complexity for the IT department, which in turn lowers the total cost of ownership by reducing capital expenditure and operating expenses.
+The beauty of composable infrastructure is that it reduces the operational complexity for the IT department, which in turn lowers the total cost of ownership by reducing capital expenditure and operating expenses.
 Here’s how:

 - It moves IT from being a cost center to becoming a strategic business partner – With CI, IT has the tools to work with the business units to find creative ways to lower costs while improving service.